hazelcast/hazelcast-wm/README.md

 - `cookie-path`: Path of the session ID cookie.
 Its default value is based on the context path of the incoming request.
 - `cookie-secure`: Specifies whether the cookie only be sent using a secure protocol.
 Its default value is false.
 - `cookie-http-only`: Specifies whether the attribute `HttpOnly` can be set on cookie.
 Its default value is false.
+- `cookie-max-age`: Specifies the maximum age of the cookie in seconds.
+Its default value is `-1`, meaning the cookie is not stored persistently and will be deleted when the browser exits.
 - `config-location`: Location of Hazelcast configuration.
 It can be specified as a servlet resource, classpath resource or as a URL.
 Its default value is `hazelcast-default.xml` or `hazelcast.xml` in the classpath.
 - `instance-name`: Name of an existing Hazelcast instance, if you want to use it.
 Its default value is null.
 If you do not have an instance, then you should create one.
 - `use-client`: Specifies whether you want to connect to an existing cluster as a client.
 Its default value is false.